ShaleenBhartiya/Deforum-music/README.md

 # Deforum-music 🎥

-Welcome to Deforum-music, an innovative implementation combining the power of Deforum with Music Generation! 🚀
+Welcome to Deforum-music, an innovative implementation of Deforum with Music Generation! 🚀

 ## Overview